Ice giant: Atmosphere and weather

 The gaseous outer layers of the ice giants have several similarities to those of the gas giants.
 These include long-lived, high-speed equatorial winds, polar vortices, large-scale circulation patterns, and complex chemical processes driven by ultraviolet radiation from above and mixing with the lower atmosphere.

 Studying the ice giants' atmospheric patterns also gives insights into atmospheric physics.
 Their compositions promote different chemical processes and they receive far less sunlight in their distant orbits than any other planets in the Solar System (increasing the relevance of internal heating on weather patterns).

 The largest visible feature on Neptune is the recurring Great Dark Spot.
 It forms and dissipates every few years, as opposed to the similarly sized Great Red Spot of Jupiter, which has persisted for centuries.
 Of all known giant planets in the Solar System, Neptune emits the most internal heat per unit of absorbed sunlight, a ratio of approximately 2.6.
 Saturn, the next-highest emitter, only has a ratio of about 1.8.
 Uranus emits the least heat, one-tenth as much as Neptune.
 It is suspected that this may be related to its extreme 98˚ axial tilt.
 This causes its seasonal patterns to be very different from those of any other planet in the Solar System.

 There are still no complete models explaining the atmospheric features observed in the ice giants.
 Understanding these features will help elucidate how the atmospheres of giant planets in general function.
-Consequently, such insights could help scientists better predict the atmospheric structure and behaviour of giant exoplanets discovered to be very close to their host stars (pegasean planets) and exoplanets with masses and radii between that of the giant and terrestrial planets found in the Solar System.
+Consequently, such insights could help scientists better predict the atmospheric structure and behaviour of giant exoplanets discovered to be very close to their host stars (hot Jupiters) and exoplanets with masses and radii between that of the giant and terrestrial planets found in the Solar System.

 Interior

 Because of their large sizes and low thermal conductivities, the planetary interior pressures range up to several hundred GPa and temperatures of several thousand kelvins (K).

 In March 2012, it was found that the compressibility of water used in ice-giant models could be off by one-third.
 This value is important for modeling ice giants, and has a ripple effect on understanding them.

+In June 2026, scientific observations started to suggest that Uranus and Neptune could actually be composed of significant portions of hydrogen-enriched magma under their atmospheres, instead of being mainly composed of volatiles.
+The scientific paper also proposed that Uranus and Neptune have similar formation processes as sub-Neptunian gas dwarves.
+These findings can assist the study of gas-dwarves and sub-Neptunes.